Industrial Internet of Things (IIoT)

 artificial neural networks

 A web of connected nodes designed to resemble the structure and function of neurons in the human brain.
-Artificial neural networks have been key to building advanced machine learning models for artificial intelligence (AI).
+Artificial neural networks have been key to building advanced machine learning models for artificial intelligence.

 artificial neuron

 A conceptual model for artificial intelligence designed to resemble the basic structure and function of a neuron in the human brain.
-Artificial neurons stemmed from the idea that a computing device could process information similar to a human.
+An artificial neuron stems from the idea that a computing device could process information similar to a human.

 association